google/rust-design-faq/src/types.md

 ## I'm having a miserable time making my data structure.
 Should I use unsafe?

-Low-level data structures are _hard_ in Rust.
-Arguably, Rust merely makes plain all the lifetime and ownership issues which you already had in other languages, but the compiler is brutal about it, and you're going to have a bad day.
+Low-level data structures are hard in Rust, especially if they're self- referential.
+Rust will make visible all sorts of risks of ownership and shared mutable state which may not be visible in other languages, and they're hard to solve in low-level data structure code.

 Even something as simple as a doubly-linked list is notoriously hard; so much so that there is a [book that teaches Rust based solely on linked lists](https://rust-unofficial.github.io/too-many-lists/).